 Work/Intern Opportunities in Scotland During Your Gap Year

-Scotland remains mostly rural and there are a number of possibilities for working or interning in outdoor management.
+Scotland remains mostly rural, and there are a number of possibilities for working or interning in outdoor management.
 This might involve getting dirt under your fingernails as you work in one of the region’s horticultural initiatives, maintaining hiking trails, and monitoring wildlife.

 Once the ice thaws in spring, people flock from near and far to take part in Scotland’s most famous sport -- golf.
-Many golf courses look for seasonal help which may involve anything from maintaining the grounds, working in the pro shop, or waiting tables at the clubhouse.
+Many golf courses look for seasonal help, which may involve anything from maintaining the grounds, working in the pro shop, or waiting tables at the clubhouse.

 Temp work agencies are a good way to search for work.
-These companies can help set you up in one of many different job sectors, such as media, advertising, and hospitality.
+These companies can help set you up in many different job sectors, such as media, advertising, and hospitality.
 One great thing about finding work this way is that the agency can be a great help in managing the complications of getting a visa as well as giving you the chance to meet other international people of a range of ages and backgrounds.

 Volunteer Opportunities in Scotland During Your Gap Year

 There are also volunteer opportunities in wildlife and wilderness conservation efforts.
-While you probably won’t see Scotland’s national animal (the unicorn!) or the elusive Loch Ness Monster, you may cross paths with the seldom seen Scottish wildcat or the comical but threatened western capercaillie.
+While you probably won’t see Scotland’s national animal (the unicorn!) or the elusive Loch Ness Monster, you may cross paths with the seldom-seen Scottish wildcat or the comical but threatened western capercaillie.
 Your efforts will help ensure that these and other amazing creatures do not become absent from this mystical landscape.

 Tips on Living and Traveling in Scotland During Your Gap Year

 Your experience in Scotland will depend a lot on where you base yourself.
-Scotland’s two main cities of Edinburgh and Glasgow have all the conveniences of a modern city, yet are still small enough to feel quaint.
+Scotland’s two main cities of Edinburgh and Glasgow have all the conveniences of a modern city yet are still small enough to feel quaint.
 Out in the countryside, you’ll have to be ready for rural living where simple errands may require a lengthy excursion.

 You may find that Scots do not open up to you immediately.
 It may take more than one meeting before you truly form a connection with them.
-Stick with it though and you’ll see that the Scottish are friendly, hospitable, and humorous people.
+Stick with it, though, and you’ll see that the Scottish are friendly, hospitable, and humorous people.